Dr. Lynn Trapp Bio

 His keyboard and choral music is published by Oxford Univ.
 Press, World Library Publications, GIA Publications, Morning Star Music Publishers, Concordia, Selah Publishing Co. and Oregon Catholic Press.
 He has co-authored the book In Harmony With God; Choral Preparation and Prayer published by Liturgical Press.
 His commissions have been premiered in prestigious venues including the Basilica of the National Shrine of the Immaculate Conception in Washington, DC and by professional ensembles such as the Kansas City Chorale.

 As a student he was the recipient of many academic awards including the National Presser Scholarship and the outstanding student award of Pi Kappa Lambda honor society by unanimous vote of the faculty.
 He won first place in the national organ playing competition of Ottumwa, Iowa and several other midwest competitions.
 He is the recipient of the Spirit and Truth Award from the Center for Pastoral Liturgy at the University of Notre Dame recognizing his outstanding work in music and liturgy.
-In 2003, he received the Distinguished Alumnus Award from Perryville High School, his alma mater.
+In 2003, he received the Distinguished Alumnus Award from Perryville High School, his alma mater, and served as commencement speaker.

 He received the BMus degree from Southern Illinois University at Carbondale, where he studied organ with Marianne Webb, then spent a semester of private study with Catharine Crozier in CA. Awarded a full scholarship to the University of Notre Dame, he studied organ with Craig Cramer and earned the MMus/Liturgy degree, then began doctoral work in organ at the Eastman School of Music in Rochester, NY with the late Russell Saunders.
 Lynn completed the Doctor of Musical Arts Degree at the University of Kansas where he studied organ with James Higdon and Michael Bauer.
 He presented his doctoral project, The Legacy of André Marchal in recital and lecture at St.-Germain des Pres in Paris, France.